-Computer Setup passwords Function BIOS administrator password Protects access to Computer Setup.
-DriveLock master password Protects access to the internal hard drive that is protected by DriveLock.
+Function Protects access to Computer Setup.
+Protects access to the internal hard drive that is protected by DriveLock.
 It is also used to remove DriveLock protection.
 This password is set under DriveLock Passwords during the enable process.
-DriveLock user password Protects access to the internal hard drive that is protected by DriveLock, and is set under DriveLock Passwords during the enable process.
+Protects access to the internal hard drive that is protected by DriveLock, and is set under DriveLock Passwords during the enable process.
+When enabled as a BIOS administrator password, protects access to the computer contents when the computer turns on, restarts, or exits Hibernation.
+This password requires the optional embedded security chip to support this security feature.